 Introduction to the Putney Town Plan 20232031

-The Putney Town Plan 2023-2031 is a strategic blueprint designed to shape the future growth and development of Putney.
-Its primary objectives are to enhance the quality of life for residents, promote sustainable economic growth, and preserve the town’s unique character and natural environment1.
+The Putney Town Plan 2023-2031 is a strategic blueprint designed to guide the future growth and development of Putney.
+Its primary objectives are threefold:

 Understanding Putney’s Natural Resources & Land Use